gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 Notice that you're loading `queries` from a file at `./src/utils/algolia.js` (you can of course put it wherever you like) and your Algolia ID and API key from `.env` so let's add those files.

 For this, you will need to navigate to [the 'API Keys' section of your Algolia profile](https://www.algolia.com/api-keys).
 If you already have an account, you will find your API keys here.
 If not, you will need to sign up for one and then navigate to this link.
-It should look something like this screenshot:
+It should look something like this screenshot, only with actual numbers instead of redacted ones:

 ![algolia api key screenshot](./images/algolia-api-keys.png)